CASPA · PA (physician assistant) applications

 How we read a CASPA ai and technology essay

-The prompt asks how PAs maintain “human-centered relationships with patients.”
-The cliche to avoid is the closing sentence “while AI is powerful, the human connection is irreplaceable” — true, generic, and worthless without a moment behind it.
-The essay is testing whether the patient is actually in the room, and whether you noticed what the technology did to their experience.
+The prompt asks how PAs maintain “strong, human-centered relationships with patients” while using new tools.
+The line to avoid is the closing cliché — “technology is powerful, but the human connection is irreplaceable” — true, generic, and unsupported without a moment behind it.
+The rubric is checking whether a patient's actual understanding, choice, or trust is part of the reasoning, not an assertion tacked on at the end.

 We didn’t make these standards up.